Claire De Boer

 De Boer attended an information session for The Writer’s Studio and thought, “This is home.
 This is where I want to be, and this is who I am.”

-With support from her family, in 2011, De Boer made the commute from Surrey to Vancouver for courses and mentor workshops a few times each week.
+With support from her family, De Boer began making the commute from Surrey to Vancouver for courses and mentor workshops a few times each week.
 She admits that sometimes it was difficult—but worth every penny.

 “I was living my dream.
 It was the best educational experience of my life,” she says.